devhoangkien/9plus-api/docs/core-service.md

-# User Service Documentation
+# Core Service Documentation

 ## Overview
-The `user-service` is a microservice responsible for managing user-related operations in the system.
+The `core-service` is a microservice responsible for managing user-related operations in the system.
 It handles user registration, authentication, profile management, and other user-centric functionalities.

 ## Features
 - User registration and account creation